TheBB/spaceline/README.md

 the modeline.
 It defines no segments by itself except the `global` segment.
 (See below.)
-- `spaceline-segments.el`: Defines all the segments used by the default Spacemacs theme, but doesn't do anything with them.dfA
+- `spaceline-segments.el`: Defines all the segments used by the default Spacemacs theme, but doesn't do anything with them.
 - `spaceline-config.el`: Defines the default Spacemacs theme.

 ## The Spacemacs mode-line theme